Before you hit the mall consider these ideas

 - Traditional play is all the rage.
 Give a family a board game, a basketball or football, or a badminton set.

 - What about a picture-perfect present?
-Wrap a disposable camera, a trendy picture frame and a small photo album for under $20.
+Wrap a disposable camera, a dollar store picture frame and a small photo album for under $20.

 - Give a family a set of sundae glasses, a bottle of sprinkles, and some hot fudge topping.
 If the gift will be opened immediately, throw in a pint of specialty ice cream.